> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 For governments and tendering authorities it is important to detect bid-rigging and implement processes to reduce the likelihood that competing bidders and tenderers are colluding in the submission of bids and tenders.

-Some key “warning signs” for tendering authorities to watch for that bidders/tenderers may be submitting coordinated (and potentially criminally illegal) bids include:
+However, some key “warning signs” for tendering authorities to watch for that bidders/tenderers may be submitting coordinated (and potentially criminally illegal) bids include:

 1. Identical or similar bids or language in bid documents or other communications from competing bidders.